 - Make sure the skillet is preheated until it's smoking hot before searing.

-- Flip Once: Resist the urge to flip the steak multiple times.
+- Flip only once.
+Resist the urge to flip the steak multiple times.
 Let it develop a good crust on one side before flipping it to the other.

 Commonly Asked Questions

-You can dry-age steak for as little as 24 hours, but we recommend going the full 48 hours if you have the time.
-The extra day really intensifies the flavor and helps create a better crust when you sear it.
-Just make sure your fridge is set to a consistent, cold temperature and that the ribeye is on a wire rack so the air can circulate all around it.
+You can dry-age a steak for 24 hours, but 48 hours is even better!
+That extra time makes the flavor richer and helps create a better crust when you sear it.
+Just keep the fridge cold and place the ribeye on a wire rack so air can flow around it.

 This Traeger reverse sear steak is a game-changer for meat lovers.
 It's easy to make, incredibly delicious, and a great way to elevate your grilling game.